annnuuupam/Catch-The-Insect/README.md

 *Add sound effects and background music to enhance the game experience.

+Live Demo
+You can play the game here: Catch The Insect Live Demo

 Enjoy playing Catch The Insect and see how many you can catch! 🕹️